Tracking the Latest Minnesota Vikings Super Bowl Odds in 2025

 Key Takeaways:

-• πŸ“ˆ The Vikings' Super Bowl odds are the 12th-shortest in the league.
+• πŸ“ˆ The Vikings' Super Bowl odds are the 11th-shortest in the league.

-Each week of the NFL season, I will track the Vikings' Super Bowl odds, as well as their odds to win the conference, division and to make the playoffs.
+Each week of the NFL season, I will track the Vikings' Super Bowl odds, as well as their odds to win the conference, division, and make the playoffs.
 Be sure to bookmark this page to stay updated on the latest odds for the Minnesota Vikings.

-The Vikings' Super Bowl odds are +3000, per DraftKings.
-They are the 12th-shortest Super Bowl odds of all 32 teams.
+The Vikings' Super Bowl odds are +2500, per DraftKings.
+They are the 11th-longest Super Bowl odds of all 32 teams.
 The Minnesota sports betting market believes it's unlikely that the Vikings will reach the NFC championship, much less the Super Bowl.

 Vikings Super Bowl Odds